rkuma183/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

    * The horizontal baseline alignment of the asterisk is off

-So he created a customized version of Apple’s Menlo-Regular font (which is a customized Bitstream Vera Sans Mono).
+So he created a customized version of Apple’s font.

    https://github.com/andreberg/Meslo-Font

+His website has a "DZ" edition with dots inside zeros so no one can confuse them for upper case letter O.

    https://github.com/andreberg/Meslo-Font/blob/master/dist/v1.2.1/Meslo%20LG%20v1.2.1.zip

-Thanks to his work, we now have a good font that works across Mac and Windows
+Thanks to his work, we now have a good fixed-sized font that works across Mac and Windows.

 https://github.com/andreberg/Meslo-Font/wiki/Using-Meslo-LG-with-the-Windows-Console